egel/bns/README.md

 	cob = !sh -c 'git checkout -b $(bns $@)' -
 ```

-then you can automatically checkout to a new, clean branch using like following
+then you can automatically checkout to a new, clean branch using command like following:

 ```sh
 git cob "fancy name of your new branch"